joleuger/vuinputd/docs/DESIGN.md

 * **Decision**: Accept that host always sees devices, but enforce rules to stop it consuming them.
 * **Why**: Full input namespaces don’t exist in Linux today; mediation is the practical compromise.

+### 3.6 Compatibility
+* **Runtimes supported:** Works with systemd-nspawn, Docker, LXC, Podman, and other container engines.
+* **Applications supported:** Any program that writes to `/dev/uinput`, including Sunshine, custom input injectors, and game streaming servers.